clarin-eric/handbook-development/docs/stack/bash.md

 Advantages:

-* Supported on most *-nixes and OSX.
+* Supported on POSIX compatible OSes.
 * Many developers and sysops are familiar with Bash:
    * and thus standardizing on bash lowers the learning curve.
    * and thus improving shareability.